pzaino/thecrowler/doc/config_reference.md

 be combined with `store_value_text: true`; regular expressions are compiled at configuration validation time.
 Limits are bounded to prevent unbounded series, dimension, or value growth.

+The aggregation `overlap` duration controls how far an incremental run rewinds its durable checkpoint to include late observations.
+The events scheduler runs only when both top-level time-series and aggregation switches are enabled.
+Configuration metrics are declarative runtime input; v1 registration uses `database.UpsertTimeSeriesMetric`, and there is no public registration route or automatic YAML-to-table synchronizer.
+See [Time-series observations and aggregates](timeseries.md) for the complete delivered workflow and schema-valid examples.